31 Sources

 1

 .
-The framework also seeks to prevent states from penalizing AI developers for third-party unlawful conduct involving their models—a key liability shield for developers1
+The framework also seeks to prevent states from "penalizing AI developers for a third party's unlawful conduct involving their models" -- a key liability shield for developers1

 1

 .
-Notably, New York's RAISE Act and California's SB-53 seek to ensure large AI companies have and adhere to safety protocols that are publicly documented1
+However, critics argue that states have been quicker to pass laws around emerging risks, with New York's RAISE Act and California's SB-53 seeking to ensure large AI companies have and adhere to safety protocols that are publicly documented1

 5